Appelsinvandi/userscript-nemlig-extended-nutrient-info/README.md

 ## 1.x.x

 This version only adds macronutrients, but does so is a away that is more idiomatic to the flow of the site.
-The reason for changing away from this was to have the info always be visible without scrolling.

 Find this version here: https://raw.githubusercontent.com/Appelsinvandi/userscript-nemlig-extended-nutrient-info/version/1.x.x/userscript.js